brandonlim-hs/wkhtmltopdf-aws-lambda-layer/README.md

 ## Getting Started

-Add this layer to Lambda function by providing the layer version ARN.
+Add this layer to Lambda function by providing the [layer version ARN](#version-arns).

-`arn:aws:lambda:{region}:347599033421:layer:wkhtmltopdf:1`

 ## Version ARNs